Mongol invasion of Java: Military composition

-Kublai chose troops from southern China because they were relatively lightly armored.
-Light armor was deemed more suitable than heavy armor in Java.
-Java, as noted by the Khan, is a tropical country.
 There were 5,000 men commanded by Shi Bi, 2,000 from the garrison in Fujian Province, and soldiers from Jiangxi, Fujian, and Huguang provinces.
-The core was the Northern Han Army, while the rest were from the former Southern Song dynasty.
-They were familiar with the humid, hot, and rainy environment in the south.
-The Yuan army's armor rate was only 20%, and the northern Chinese army's was slightly more.
-They had bows, shields, and other ballistic weapons.
-The heavily armored infantry guards behind these were armed with spears and heavy axes.
+The personal equipment during the expedition was not explicitly recorded.
+If the equipment was similar to the Mongol invasion of Japan, the soldiers would have worn light steel helmets and hide armor.
+The weapons included pikes, battle axes, reflex bows, rockets, and tiě pào (鐵炮 — grenades launched by catapults).
 Ethnic Mongol soldiers also brought horses.
-The History of Yuan also mentioned the use of gunpowder weapons, in the form of cannon (Chinese: 炮—Pào).
+The History of Yuan also mentioned cannon (Chinese: 炮 — Pào).
+From the record of Ibn Battuta, Chinese ships carried naphtha shooters/throwers.
 The kind of ships used in the campaign is not mentioned in the History of Yuan, but the norm of Chinese junks pre-1500 was about 20–30 m long.
 Worcester estimates that the large junks of the Yuan dynasty were 36 feet in beam and over 100 feet long.
 By using the ratio between the number of ships and total soldiers, each ship may have carried a maximum capacity of 30 or 31 men.
 David Bade estimated a capacity of 20 to 50 men per ship.

 The History of Yuan recorded that the Javanese army had more than 100,000 men.
 This is now believed to be an exaggerated or mistaken number.
 Modern estimates place the Javanese forces at around the same size as the Yuan army, of around 20,000 to 30,000 men.
+According to a Chinese record, Java already had a standing army, an achievement that only a handful of Southeast Asian empires could hope to achieve.
+This army numbered around 30,000 men that were paid in gold, recorded as early as 1225 in Zhu Fan Zhi.

 Military forces in various parts of Southeast Asia were lightly armored.
 As was common in Southeast Asia, most of the Javanese forces were composed of temporarily conscripted commoners (levy) led by the warrior and noble castes.
-The "peasant army" was usually bare-chested wearing a sarung, armed with spear, short sword, or bow and arrows.
-Their infantry (professional soldier, not the levy) wore a scale armor called siping-siping, possibly made of brass.
-High-ranking soldier wore a metal breastplate called kawaca.
+The "peasant army" was usually bare-chested wearing a sarung, and armed with a spear, short sword, or bow and arrows.
+Their infantry (professional soldiers, not the levy) wore a scale armor called siping-siping, possibly made of brass.
+The high-ranking soldiers wore a metal breastplate called kawaca.
 The Javanese navy, however, was more advanced than the Chinese.
-Javanese junks were more than 69 to 80 m long, able to carry 600–1000 men, and constructed in multiple thick planks that rendered artillery useless.
+Javanese junks (jong) were more than 69 to 80 m long, able to carry 600–1,000 men, and constructed in multiple thick planks that rendered artillery useless.